codecrafters-io/build-your-own-grep/stage_descriptions/backreferences-01-sb5.md

 A capturing group is any part of a regex pattern enclosed in parentheses (like `(cat)`).
 When the pattern matches, the regex engine "captures" (stores) the specific text that matched within those parentheses.

-Each capturing group is automatically assigned a number based on the position of its opening parenthesis, counting from left to right and starting at `1`.

 ### Backreferences

 A backreference lets you reuse a captured group in a regular expression.
 The syntax is `\N` where `N` is the group number: